nate-walter/nate-walter/README.md

 </p>

 # Thanks for checking out my GitHub.
 I'm nate, a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects.
-My Capstone was my favorite.
+My Capstone was my favorite, by far.
 It's an Image Classification Transfer-Learning Neural Network – check it out.
 It's pinned below (Diabetic-Retinopathy-Neural-Network).

 ## 🔭  I’m currently working on a unique real-world project that's over a decade in the making!
 It's titled ***The-Great-Experiment*** and is pinned down there as well – Would you look at it